scala-js/scala-js-website/doc/js-interoperability.md

 The previous remark is however *not true* about function types and arrays.

+### Literal object construction

+Scala.js provides two syntaxes for creating JavaScript objects in a literal way.
+The following JavaScript object

+{% highlight javascript %}
+{foo: 42, bar: "foobar"}
+{% endhighlight %}

+can be written in Scala.js either as

+{% highlight scala %}
+js.Dynamic.literal(foo = 42, bar = "foobar")
+{% endhighlight %}

+or as

+{% highlight scala %}
+js.Dynamic.literal("foo" -> 42, "bar" -> "foobar")
+{% endhighlight %}

+### js.FunctionN and js.ThisFunctionN

+`js.FunctionN[T1, ..., TN, R]` is, as expected, the type of a JavaScript function taking N parameters of types `T1` to `TN`, and returning a value of type `R`.
+Conversions to/from `scala.FunctionN` have the obvious meaning.

+The series of `js.ThisFunctionN` solve the problem of modelling the `this` value in JavaScript.
+Consider the following call to the `each` method of a jQuery object:

+{% highlight javascript %}
+var lis = jQuery("ol > li");
+lis.each(function() {
+  jQuery(this).text(jQuery(this).text() + " - transformed")
+});
+{% endhighlight %}

+Inside the closure, the value of `this` is the DOM element currently being enumerated.
+This usage of `this`, which is nonsense from a Scala point of view, is standard in JavaScript. `this` can actually be thought of as an additional, implicit parameter to the closure.

+In Scala.js, the `this` keyword always follows the same rules as in Scala, i.e., it binds to the enclosing named class or object.
+It will never bind to the equivalent of the JavaScript `this` in an anonymous function.

+To access the JavaScript `this` in Scala.js, it can be made explicit using `js.ThisFunctionN`.
+A `js.ThisFunctionN[T0, T1, ..., TN, R]` is the type of a JavaScript function taking a `this` parameter of type `T0`, as well as N normal parameters of types `T1` to `TN`, and returning a value of type `R`.
+From Scala.js, the `this` parameter appears as any other parameter: it has a non-keyword name, a type, and is listed first in the parameter list.
+Hence, a `scala.FunctionN` is convertible to/from a `js.ThisFunction{N-1}`.

+The previous example would be written as follows in Scala.js:

+{% highlight scala %}
+val lis = jQuery("ol > li")
+lis.each({ (li: dom.HTMLElement) =>
+  jQuery(li).text(jQuery(li).text() + " - transformed")
+}: js.ThisFunction)
+{% endhighlight %}

+Skipping over the irrelevant details, note that we parameter `li` completely corresponds to the JavaScript `this`.
+Note also that we have ascribed the lambda with `: js.ThisFunction` explicitly to make sure that the right implicit conversion is being used (by default it would convert it to a `js.Function1`).
+If you call a statically typed API which expects a `js.ThisFunction0`, this is not needed.

+The mapping between JS `this` and first parameter of a `js.ThisFunction` also works in the other direction, i.e., if calling the `apply` method of a `js.ThisFunction`, the first actual argument is transferred to the called function as its `this`.
+For example, the following snippet:

+{% highlight scala %}
+val f: js.ThisFunction1[js.Object, js.Number, js.Number] = ???
+val o = new js.Object
+val x = f(o, 4)
+{% endhighlight %}

+will map to

+{% highlight javascript %}
+var f = ...;
+var o = new Object();
+var x = f.call(o, 4);
+{% endhighlight %}

 ### Defining JavaScript interfaces with traits

 Most JavaScript APIs work with interfaces, that are defined structurally.
 In